karuppiah7890/database-stuff/dbaas/overview.md

 - If we host directly on VMs or bare metal machines, that is without containers, then we will need to create the machine using things like - interacting with the cloud APIs directly, or using an abstraction like Terraform where Terraform Providers for different Cloud Providers help interact with the Cloud APIs with ease, or use an abstraction like Pulumi which is like Terraform but with lots of code and flexibility I think, or we could use a Kubernetes cluster, with something like https://kubevirt.io to manage the VMs or bare metal machines using K8s objects and let controllers in K8s clusters take care of interacting with Cloud APIs, for example - there's cloud controller manager helps K8s cluster to scale up and scale down K8s clusters with more and less nodes, and it also helps with interacting with the Cloud APIs for other things too, like get a public IP for load balancer services, creating disks and PVs etc, so that's cool too!

 - If we host on containers, like using K8s or Nomad, then we can just leave the whole machine management to K8s or Nomad if they have controllers that interact with the cloud APIs to scale up and scale down nodes, and DBs will be on containers, if more containers come in more nodes will be created!

+---

+How do other DBaaS services manage their databases?
+CockroachLabs apparently manages CockroachDB on Kubernetes cluster